Biceps Tendinitis Physical Therapy

 4. Manual Therapy

-Soft tissue release, trigger-point therapy, and joint mobilization help reduce tension and improve mobility.
+Hands-on techniques such as soft tissue mobilization, trigger-point release, and joint mobilization help reduce pain and improve mobility.

-Correcting posture and biomechanics prevents strain on the biceps tendon.
+Correcting posture and faulty movement patterns reduces ongoing stress on the biceps tendon.

-Ultrasound, electrical stimulation, or laser therapy may reduce pain and inflammation.
+Ultrasound, electrical stimulation (TENS), or laser therapy may be used to reduce pain and promote healing.

 Exercises for Biceps Tendinitis